Chang254/Cozy-Place/ReadMe.md

 **Current features include:**

-- Login/Create account form with authentication throughout the app using sessions and HTTP only cookies
+- Login/Create account form with authentication throughout the app
-    - All data is tied to users and stored in a non-relational MongoDB databae
 - Home page with access to weather by city
 - Algorithm to do list
 - Basic Calculator and Text Area to work through problems